-Michael Kors – InstaKors offers merchandising far beyond a storefront experience.
+Michael Kors – InstaKors offers to merchandise far beyond a storefront experience.
 Michael Kors offers a truly interactive experience via mobile, responsive ads, social networks, content shoppable via mobile app development, and even in-store technology.
 On Instagram, double-clicking an image takes consumers to an email with direct links to the product’s purchase page.

-L’Oreal Paris – Makeup Genius is a virtual makeup tester application that lets consumers try out different products and makeup looks on themselves.
+L’Oreal Paris – Makeup Genius is a virtual makeup tester application that lets consumers try out different products and makeup look on themselves.
 Users can create their own looks or open up custom portfolios and try them on in a single click.
 L’Oreal’s scan-to-shop app was created first in iPhone app development and has since been extended to Android app development.
 It allows consumers to scan products advertised in magazines or in-store to buy on mobile.

 Optimizing the reach and power of mobile app marketing